 If you can’t measure it, you can’t manage it.
 This is perhaps the quote that I have been hearing the most ever since I started my career.
 And for a good reason.
-Although it is one of those good old clichés, while working on a project, it is of the utmost importance to track and analyze its progress.
-This allows you to know whether you are on the right track and properly manage time and resources.
+Although it is one of those good old clichés in projects , it is of the utmost importance to track and analyze its progress.
+Reports allow you to know whether you are on the right track and properly manage time and resources.

 Jira (be it Jira Software, Jira Work Management or Jira Service Management) comes with a host of built-in reports designed to help you analyze projects, track issues, manage time, allocate resources, and more.
 What makes Jira reports such a useful tool for project managers and team members alike, are their combination of simplicity, customization and strong integration with core Jira features.

 With this being said though, Jira reports are only as good as the questions you want to answer and ,generally, the way you use Jira on a daily basis.
 Lucky for Jira users, the platform is extremely well equipped to deal with a variety of use cases (software development, business, customer support) and agile methodologies such as Scrum and Kanban.

 As is the case with any project, it is important to first lay down the objectives as well as the key metrics to track.
 This will allow you to build targeted, accurate and effective Jira reports.
 The metrics you can track with Jira reports vary depending on the nature of your project and, of course, the Jira product you have.
 They can range from productivity and scheduling metrics to quality, workflow and forecasting metrics.

 Types of Jira Reports

 As mentioned earlier, Jira can be tailored to the specific needs of your teams and projects.
 The platform can be used by a variety of teams such as software development, business, customer support, and more.
 This is why, Jira offers a wide variety of reports to more or less meet the needs of diverse teams.